 Inflation Threshold Forecasts - Method #3 (last 3 months)

 This is a third alternative method of forecasting the time when Axial Seamount will reach the inflation level reached before the 2015 eruption started.
 We have found that Forecasting Method #1 and Forecasting Method #2 have not been ideal, so we are trying a third.
 Method #1 is "noisy" because the single-station de-tided BPR depths include tidal residuals and oceanographic effects; it uses an average rate of uplift from the last 3 months.
 In contrast, Method #2 uses DEPTH DIFFERENCES between two stations (removing the common sources of noise) to calculate a differential inflation rate; it used an average rate of uplift from the last 1 month.
-This was better, but the time-period for averaging the rate of uplift seems to be too short, so in Forecasting Method #3 (this page), we are averaging the rate of uplift over the last 3 months.
-Hopefully that will give us the best of both worlds.
-We use the average inflation rate for the last 3 months (shown on the Forecasting Method #2 page) to extrapolate into the future to when the differential level of inflation will reach: (1) the level when the 2015 eruption started, and (2) a level 20 cm higher than in 2015 (which is somewhat arbitrary, but is included because the level of inflation in 2015 was higher than the level reached before the 2011 eruption).
+This was better, but the time-period for averaging the rate of uplift seems to be too short, so in Forecasting Method #3 (this page), we are averaging the rate of uplift over the last 3 months to extrapolate into the future to when the differential level of inflation will reach: (1) the level when the 2015 eruption started, and (2) a level 20 cm higher than in 2015 (which is somewhat arbitrary, but is included because the level of inflation in 2015 was higher than the level reached before the 2011 eruption).
 These plots are updated once a day using the latest data from the OOI-RCA.

 Note: the rate of inflation is variable and so the forecast dates will also vary with time.
-The histogram plot below shows the dates where most of the forecasts have fallen with time.
-When the inflation rate gets very low, forecasts are suspended until the rate returns to higher levels.
-Of course, we do not know at exactly what level of inflation the next eruption at Axial will be triggered, but our best guess is that it will be within a year after the 2015 inflation threshold is reached.
-We will likely make a more specific forecast when we get closer to that threshold on our Axial Seamount Eruption Forecast Blog.
+The histogram and scatter plots below show the dates where most of the forecasts have fallen (up until we reached the 2025 threshold when we stopped updating those plots).
+When the 12-week inflation rate gets very low, updating of these plots is suspended until the rate returns to higher levels.
+Specific forecasts based on these plots are described on our Eruption Forecast Blog.

 LINK BACK TO MAIN PAGE